 In 1908, the North Carolina was a U.S. Navy armored cruiser with rigging that allowed a plane to take off from the deck — a first in naval aviation.
-By 1941, the United States had been drawn into WWII, and the U.S.S.
-North Carolina BB55 was authorized June 3, 1936 and finally commissioned on April 9, 1941.
+By 1941, the United States had been drawn into WWII and the U.S.S.
+North Carolina BB55 was authorized on June 3, 1936, and finally commissioned on April 9, 1941.
 Radio commentator Walter Winchell called the BB55 “The Showboat” after the Broadway show.

 The U.S.S.
 North Carolina was decommissioned on June 27, 1947; however, it was not until October of 1967 that she would finally come to rest in Wilmington.